MSc individual research project

 • Reference management for LaTeX users using BibTeX

-The above topics will be covered in Preparing for your MSc Project session on Feb 22nd 12:30-14:00.
+The above topics will be covered in Preparing for your MSc Project session in Feb & June 2022.
 See your outlook Calendar for MS Team event.